Katie Pennicott

 Hi my name is Lucas Hemi, My wife is Susan Hemi.
 I started working at Sunnyvale in 2007 as the caretaker.
 My two assistants Cliffy & Shorty my dogs started in 2012.
 One of my favourite things to do is walk the dogs and support Manly Sea Eagles, something I’ve done since 1980.

-Pauline's bio
+Samson's bio

 Learning Support/ Kaiawhina